holos-run/holos/doc/md/api/schema/v1alpha3.md

     // KustomizeResources represents additional resources files to include in the
     // kustomize resources list.
     KustomizeResources map[string]any `cue:"{[string]: {...}}"`

-    // ArgoConfig represents the ArgoCD GitOps configuration for this Component.
-    ArgoConfig ArgoConfig

-    // Output represents the derived BuildPlan for the Holos cli to render.
-    Output core.BuildPlan
 }
 ```